Gravitational waves from $\rm{SU(}$$N$$\rm{)/Sp(}$$N$$\rm{)}$ composite Higgs models

-Such a SFOEWPT may generate GWs~\cite{Grojean:2006bp}.
-During a first-order phase transition, GWs can be generated by bubbles collisions~\cite{Huber:2008hg,Jinno:2016vai}, stirred acoustic waves~\cite{Hindmarsh:2015qta,Hindmarsh:2017gnf} and magnetohydrodynamic turbulence in the super-cooling plasma~\cite{Caprini:2009yp,Binetruy:2012ze}.
-The total power spectrum of the GWs consists of these three components, which can be written as where $ \nu $ denotes the frequency of the GWs, while $ \Omega_{\rm env}(\nu)h^2 $, $ \Omega_{\rm sw}(\nu)h^2 $ and $ \Omega_{\rm turb}(\nu)h^2 $ are the power spectra of the GWs, respectively, from bubble collisions in the envelope approximation (found in Ref.~\cite{Huber:2008hg}), acoustic waves (in Ref.~\cite{Hindmarsh:2015qta}) and Kolmogorov-type turbulence (in Ref.~\cite{Caprini:2009yp,Binetruy:2012ze}).
-The full expressions of these spectra are given in Ref.~\cite{Chen:2017cyc}.
-The GW spectrum from first-order phase transitions is generally characterized by two essential parameters, $ \alpha $ and $ \beta/H_n $, evaluated at the nucleation temperature, $ T_n $.
+The GW spectrum from FOPTs is generally characterized by three essential parameters, $ \alpha $, $ \beta/H_n $ and $ v_w $, evaluated at the nucleation temperature, $ T_n $.
 The parameter $ \alpha $ is the ratio of the vacuum energy density $ \epsilon $ and radiation energy density $ \rho_{\rm rad} $, while $ \beta /H_n $ is the nucleation rate divided with the Hubble rate evaluated at $ T_n $ which measures the time duration of the phase transition.
 Thus, the smaller $ \beta /H_n $ is, the stronger the phase transition is.
-These parameters are, therefore, defined as where Here ``$ \Delta $'' denotes the difference between the true and false vacua,and $ g_* $ and $ t_n $ are the relativistic degrees of freedom and the cosmic time at $ T_n $, respectively.
+Finally, $ v_w $ is the wall velocity of the FOPT bubble, which is calculated in the following by a simple approximation given by Ref.~\cite{Lewicki:2021pgr}.
+These parameters are, therefore, given by where and Here ``$ \Delta $'' denotes the difference between the true and false vacua and $v_J$ is the Jouguet velocity~\cite{Steinhardt:1981ct,Kamionkowski:1993fg,Espinosa:2010hh}, while $ g_* $ and $ t_n $ are the relativistic degrees of freedom and the cosmic time at $ T_n $, respectively.